isomerpages/singapore-customs-cms/news-and-media/advisories/_posts/2023-11-09-post-Singapore Customs – Report Duty & Goods and Services Tax (GST) Evasion and Other Illicit Trade.md

 * Sale of goods (e.g. liquor) that is below the cost of goods plus the duty/GST payable.

 ##### **Report tax evasion or fraud:**
-If you are aware of any individual or business which has evaded duty/GST or have information on any other illicit trade activities, you may provide information to Singapore Customs using the below template:
+If you are aware of any individual or business which has evaded duty/GST or have information on any other illicit trade activities, you may provide information to Singapore Customs using the following link:
 [https://form.gov.sg/64e554f0ffdaa600136b17e1](https://form.gov.sg/64e554f0ffdaa600136b17e1)

 ##### **Confidentiality of information:**